TuPhamZalora/liresolr/README.md

 - *-a* ... use both BitSampling and MetricSpaces.
 - *-l* ... disables BitSampling and uses MetricSpaces instead.
 - *-m* ... maximum side length of images when indexed.
 All bigger files are scaled down. default is 512.
-- *-r* ... defines a class implementing net.semanticmetadata.lire.solr.indexing.ImageDataProcessor
+- *-r* ... defines a class implementing org.lire.solr.index.ImageDataProcessor
        that provides additional fields.
 - *-y* ... defines which feature classes are to be extracted. default is "-y ph,cl,eh,jc". "-y ce,ac" would add to the other four features.